leahkemp/documentation/human_genomic_pipelines/design_files.md

 ### Download existing design files

-- Find the 'Agilent catalog' within the 'Find designs' tab
+- Select SureSelect within the 'Find designs' tab
-- Choose the capture kit used to sequence the data to be analysed
+- Search for your capture kit within the 'Agilent catalog'
 - Download and unzip files

 Further help can be found [here](https://earray.chem.agilent.com/suredesign/help/WebHelp.htm#Create_a_SureSelect_design_with_the_wizard.htm)